ImplFerris/pico-pico/src/lcd-display/circuit.md

 ## Voltage compatibility problem

-The Raspberry Pi Pico's GPIO pins are 3.3V tolerant.
+The Raspberry Pi Pico's GPIO pins are 3.3 V tolerant.
 Anything significantly above 3.3 V on SDA or SCL can damage the Pico, either immediately or gradually over time.

 Most LCD1602 modules with an I2C backpack are designed to run at 5 V. The I2C backpack usually has pull-up resistors connected to its supply voltage.
 When powered at 5 V, this means SDA and SCL idle at 5 V.

 If SDA and SCL from such a module are connected directly to the Pico, the Pico GPIO pins will be exposed to 5 V. This is the core problem we must address.

 ## A commonly suggested shortcut you will see online

 Many online tutorials suggest powering the LCD1602 and its I2C backpack from 5 V and connecting SDA and SCL directly to the Pico.
 I have tested this setup myself, and it does work.
 However, it is electrically unsafe, and long-term use can damage the Pico GPIO pins.

 For this reason, even though it functions, this wiring method should not be considered safe or recommended.

 ## The lazy but reasonably safe approach: power everything at 3.3 V

 For demos, experiments, and learning projects, the simplest and safest approach is to power the LCD1602 I2C module from the Pico 3.3 V rail instead of 5 V.

 When the LCD backpack is powered at 3.3 V, its I2C pull-up resistors pull SDA and SCL to 3.3 V instead of 5 V. This immediately removes the voltage compatibility problem, and SDA and SCL can be connected directly to the Pico.

 The trade-off is that the LCD contrast and backlight brightness will be reduced.
 In most indoor environments, the display remains readable and is usually more than adequate for demonstrations and testing.